What are the steps of HACCP?

 Step 2: Describe the product

-Step 5: Verify the flow diagram on site
+Step 5: Verify the flow chart on site

 Step 6: Conduct a Hazard Analysis